RCL Foods Ltd/South Africa

 Board Sustainability

-The company's board of directors oversees the company's ESG strategy via the company's Social and Ethics Committee.
-The company also discloses that it has conducted a materiality assessment in 2022.
-The key risks identified were reduced demand, pricing pressure, liquidity risk, commodity price fluctuations, supply chain disruption, industrial action, health and safety, non-availability of information systems, energy security and pricing, food and product safety, societal risks and unrest, water security and pricing, and non-compliance with legislation.
-Additionally, the board identifies matters that are material to the company.
-The company does not report holding board-level expertise in sustainability, innovation or food safety.
+The board of directors oversees the company's ESG strategy through the Social and Ethics Committee.
+It has evaluated material risks via Enterprise Risk Management processes, identifying key risks such as commodity price fluctuations, supply chain disruption, industrial action, health and safety, IT system availability, energy security and pricing, food and product safety, societal risks and unrest, and water security.
+The board aids in identifying material matters.

 1.25/2